 Mark Rothko’s Recipe for a Work of Art

-In November 1958 Mark Rothko gave an address to the Pratt Institute.
-He discussed art as trade and offered “the recipe of a work of art – its ingredients – how to make it – the formula”.
+In November 1958, Mark Rothko delivered a lecture at the Pratt Institute in which he contemplated art as a craft and shared insights into “the recipe of a work of art – its ingredients – how to make it – the formula.”
 Here it is.
 What do you think?

 1. There must be a clear preoccupation with death – intimations of mortality… Tragic art, romantic art, etc., deals with the knowledge of death.

 2. Sensuality.
 Our basis of being concrete about the world.
 It is a lustful relationship to things that exist.

 4. Irony, this is a modern ingredient – the self-effacement and examination by which a man for an instant can go on to something else.

 5. Wit and play… For the human element.

 6. The ephemeral and chance… For the human element.